 Last year, as people refixed their home loans, the number of borrowers opting for short-term mortgage terms peaked.
-Even higher floating rates saw a surge in popularity, as property owners banked on reduced rates in 2025.
+Higher floating rates saw a surge in popularity, too, as property owners banked on reduced rates.

 Of course, the final decision is up to you, and it must align with your budget and financial goals.
 However, it’s not a bad idea to do a couple of quick sums to see how the options stack up.

-Most of the big banks are offering very similar six-month rates for those with 20% equity.
-And most of the banks’ 12-month rates are exactly the same as their two-year fixed rates.
+Most of the big banks are offering very similar rates for those with 20% equity.

 To work out the best option for you, you’ll need to calculate the break-even rate.
-This is the interest rate you’ll need to secure next time your refix, in six months, to make opting for a higher rate now the cheaper option.
+This is the interest rate you would need to secure next time you refix to make opting for a higher rate now the cheaper option.

-Working out the break-even rate involves some simple arithmetic: 12-month rate – (6-month rate – 12-month rate).
-But to save you the effort, we’ve done the math for you:
+Working out the break-even rate involves some simple arithmetic, for example: 12-month rate – (six-month rate – 12-month rate).
+But to save you the effort, we’ve done the math for you.

 Six months vs 12 months: break-even rate